AndreivanP/monument/README.md

 Run `npx playwright test --ui`, to open Playwright UI Runner.

 Run `npx playwright test` to run all the tests including api and e2e.
+Keep in mind that user should be under the `tests` directory.

 ## Test Architecture
 ### Tools